-Course Type: Board Developed Course Course Code: DAT
+Course Type: Board Developed Course Course Code: DAT Units: 2

-D. T

-Units: 2 ATAR Category: A

-1

-Exclusions: NIL Prerequisites: NIL

-Course Descript tion:

-Students study design processes, design theory and fa actors in relation to de sign projects.
+Students study design processes, design theory and factors in relation to design projects.

+In the Preliminary Course, students must participate in hands-on practical activities.
+Students study designing and producing, which includes the completion of at least one design projects.

-producing, whic ch includes the completion of at least rse, the comprehensive study of desig one design projects. activities.
-Students study designing and at were studied in the Preliminary Course
+In the HSC Course, the comprehensive study of designing and producing that were studied in the Preliminary Course are synthesised and applied.

-of an innovatio n.
-They also study designing and prod ucing, which includes t technologies, which includes a case study he completion of a Major Design Project. ct and the presentation of a case study.
+In the HSC Course, students undertake a study of innovation and emerging technologies, which includes a case study of an innovation.
+They also study designing and producing, which includes the completion of a Major Design Project.
+This culminates in the development and realisation of a Major Design Project and the presentation of a case study.

-The Preliminary / Course

 Designing and Producing, including the study of design theory, design processes, creativity, collaborative design, research, management, using resources, communication, manufacturing and production, computer-based technologies, safety, evaluation, environmental issues, analysis, marketing and manipulation of materials, tools and techniques.

-The HSC Course The HSC Course

 Students undertake a study of Innovation and Emerging Technologies, including a case study of innovation.
 The study of designing and producing includes a Major Design Project.
 The project folio includes a project proposal and management, project development and realisation, and project evaluation.

-A

-Assessment:

 A range of assessment methods are used throughout the Preliminary and HSC Course, including: project work, formal examinations, research tasks, case studies and presentations.

-Relevance to Employment or Eurther Study:

-Relevance to Employment or Further Study: The study of Design and Technology Stage 6 provides students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions.
+The study of Design and Technology Stage 6 provides students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions.
 In addition, the study of Design and Technology Stage 6 assists students to prepare for employment and full and active participation as citizens.

-Course Contact: M

-Mr Skelton (Head Teacher TAS)